 \subsection{For Roelcke precompact $\+ F(M)$, each open coset has the form~$\hat A$}

-In this subsection we provide an important tool.
-Introducing the further Axiom~\ref{axiom Roelcke} for $M$, we show that if the Polish group $\+ F(M)$ is Roelcke precompact (see the introduction), then each open subgroup of $\+ F(M)$ is named by a $^*$subgroup in $M$.
-This will be needed in Section~\ref{isomorphism is essentially countable} for verifying $\+ M( \+ G(M)) \cong M$ for each $M \in \+ B$, where $\+ B$ is as in Subsection~\ref{rem:plan} and $\+G(M)$ is a realization of $\+ F(M)$ as a permutation group detailed in Section~\ref{isomorphism is essentially countable}.
+In this section we provide an important tool.
+Introducing the new Axiom~\ref{axiom Roelcke} for $M$, we show that if the Polish group $\+ F(M)$ is Roelcke precompact (see the introduction), then each open subgroup of $\+ F(M)$ is named by a $^*$subgroup in $M$.
+This will be needed in Section~\ref{isomorphism is essentially countable} to verify that $\+ M( \+ G(M)) \cong M$ for each $M \in \+ B$, where $\+ B$ is as in Subsection~\ref{rem:plan} and $\+G(M)$ is a realization of $\+ F(M)$ as a permutation group.
 We will also apply this tool to characterise the coarse groups of profinite groups in Subsection~\ref{ss:profinite}.
-(In this case, we could actually use a simpler version of Axiom~\ref{axiom Roelcke} that only involves left cosets of a fixed subgroup, rather than double cosets.)
+In this case, we could actually use a simpler version of Axiom~\ref{axiom Roelcke} that only involves left cosets of a fixed subgroup, rather than double cosets.

-Recall our letter conventions: letters $A$--$F$ and their variants denote elements of $M$ (called $^*$cosets), and letters $U,V,W$ denote $^*$subgroups.
+Recall our letter conventions: letters $A$ to $F$ and their variants denote elements of $M$ (called $^*$cosets), and letters $U,V,W$ denote $^*$subgroups.
 Also recall from Definition~\ref{def:topo} that $\hat{A}=\{x\in \F(M)\colon A\in x\}$.
 As always $M$ is a structure with domain $\omega$ in the language with one ternary relation symbol, and we generally assume that $M$ satisfies the (still growing) list of axioms.

-Note that by Claim~\ref{subset is correct} in Section~\ref{isomorphism is essentially countable} that the map $A \to \hat A$ is a 1-1 map from elements of $M$ to open cosets of $\F(M)$.
-After adding Axiom~\ref{axiom Roelcke}, we will show in Lemma~\ref{all cosets appear in M} that this map is onto assuming that $\F(M)$ is Roelcke precompact: each open coset in $\F(M)$ is of the form $\hat{A}$ for some $A \in M$.
+Note that by Claim~\ref{subset is correct} in Section~\ref{isomorphism is essentially countable} that the map $A \mapsto \hat A$ is a 1-1 map from elements of $M$ to open cosets of $\F(M)$.
+After adding Axiom~\ref{axiom Roelcke}, we will show in Lemma~\ref{all cosets appear in M} that this map is onto, assuming that $\F(M)$ is Roelcke precompact: each open coset in $\F(M)$ is of the form $\hat{A}$ for some $A \in M$.

 We begin with an auxiliary claim. \begin{claim} For any left coset $x\hat{V}$ in $\F(M)$, there is a left $^*$coset $A$ of $V$ in $M$ such that $x\hat{V}=\hat{A}$. \end{claim} \begin{proof} Since $x$ is a full filter, there is some left $^*$coset $A$ of $V$ in $x$.
 We claim that $x\hat{V}= \hat{A}$.
 We have $x\hat{V}\subseteq \hat{A}\hat{V}=\hat{V}$, since $A\in x$ and $\hat{A}$ is a left coset of $\hat{V}$ by Claim \ref{subset is correct}.
 To see that $\hat{A}\subseteq x\hat{V}$, let $y\in \hat{A}$.
 Since $x,y\in \hat{A}$, $x^{-1}y\in \hat{A}^{-1} \hat A=\hat{A^\diamond} \hat A\sqsubseteq \hat{V}$ by Claim \ref{subset is correct}.
 Thus $y \in x\hat{V}$. \end{proof}